There’s never been more useless information in the world than there is right now…

 And none more so than when it comes to weight loss.

 Unfortunately, it’s also never been more confusing, contradictory, and full of pitfalls.
-As personal trainers in our native Manchester, we’ve seen the end result – people paralysed not by too little information, but by too much.
+As personal trainers in Manchester, we’ve seen the end result – people paralysed not by too little information, but by too much.
 People who have put a whole lot of effort into the wrong things and ended up frustrated and ready to give up.

 Here the 6 most common pitfalls I see people falling into regularly (and some great solutions):